 When patients don’t pay their bills on time—or at all—dental providers can experience cash flow problems and risks to their practice’s financial well-being.
 Automated text message communications are an easier and more effective way to encourage patients to make payments, helping dental practices collect more payments sooner, and reduce bad debt.

-Research suggests that most of the Americans owning mobile phones that accept SMS text messages, text messaging might be one of the most convenient channels for customer communication.
-Delivering this level of convenience to the bill payment process can encourage on-time and hassle-free transactions
+Research suggests that most of the Americans owning mobile phones accept text messages as one of the most convenient channels for customer communication.
+Delivering this level of convenience to the bill payment process can encourage on-time and hassle-free transactions.

 When a customer enrolls in Pay by Text, bill-ready notifications are sent directly to the mobile number they have provided.
 From there, the customer can simply reply with a text to initiate a bill payment from the funding source they established in their account.

 A confirmation is texted back to the device and the transaction is complete.
-Eliminating the need to open a browser or log in to a user account means a faster bill payment experience for both businesses and consumers.
+Eliminating the need to open a browser or log in to a user account means a faster bill payment experience for both practices and patients.

 For example, the customer can select how many days in advance they want to receive bill-ready alerts.
 Also, giving customers the ability to select when, where, and how these interactions take place can deliver an experience that’s custom-tailored to their needs and preferences.